trevordblack/Juliog/README.md

 1) Setting a local parameter

-   Behaves identically to  `localparm` in verilog
+   Behaves identically to  `localparm` in Verilog

-   Just call an assignment within a juliog function
+   Just call an assignment within a juliog function.
-   This cannot be overwritten at a higher
+   This cannot be overwritten at a higher level.

 ```julia
 	julia> this_param = 5